 You’ve Weathered Crises Before

-As a construction contractor in the Saudi Arabia, you’re no stranger to working through economic fluctuation.
-In the past new years with the transition from an oil-based economy to diversified industry in the region, you’ve developed experience for recovering from economic slumps.
+As a construction contractor in Saudi Arabia, you’re no stranger to working through economic fluctuation.
+In the past new years with the transition from an oil-based economy to a diversified industry in the region, you’ve developed an experience for recovering from economic slumps.

 Remember – Safety First